Last night, Red Baron was invited to a vernissage at

 states of mind - occasionally it also imparts things that one would

 rather hide ...
-The exhibition presents over ninety works belonging to the
+The exhibition presents over ninety works from the Haas collection, spanning the

 fourteenth century to the present day.
 The artworks have one thing in